 Funded by an anonymous alumnus donation of $2.5 million in 2009, the Dr. John McMurry Research Chair in Environmental Geography is named in honour of one of Laurier’s most celebrated geography professors and former chair of the department, now retired.

-Madhu Kalimipalli (Lazaridis School of Business and Economics, Finance).
+Lan Guo (Lazaridis School of Business and Economics, Accounting).

 This fellowship is made possible with a generous gift from Grant Thornton LLP.
 The fellowship allows one professor to pursue research in accounting and to instruct students in the theoretical nuances and practical skills of this field.

-Nicole Coviello (Marketing, Lazaridis School of Business and Economics; Research Director, Lazaridis Institute).
+Nicole Coviello (Lazaridis School of Business and Economics, Marketing).

 This fellowship is made possible by a generous gift from Linamar Corporation.
 The fellowship supports a professor who is pursuing research in accounting.